Evenepoel Becomes Youngest World Time Trial Champion - UrduPoint

 "The time trial is the race of truth.
 Today there were guys with stronger legs," Van Aert said after finishing 1min 37sec down on his compatriot.

-In the junior time trial, Australia's Oscar Chamberlain took gold in 28mins 29.62sec over the 22.8km course.
+In the junior time trial, Australia's Oscar Chamberlain took gold in 28mins 29.6sec over the 22.8km course.

 Ben Wiggins, son of former Tour de France winner Bradley Wiggins, came second with the 18-year-old coming good on a promise to step out of his father's shadow.